Financial Aid F.A.Q.s

 A student must complete a FAFSA application online or the GSFAPPS in order to determine eligibility for HOPE.
 If you are an Associate Degree student and have prior college credit, a Hope Evaluation Request should also be submitted.

 A student must be legal resident of Georgia 12 consecutive months prior to the first day of the term they are planning to enroll in classes to be considered eligible for the HOPE Grant/Scholarship.
-Students who did not graduate from a Georgia high school must be legal residents of Georgia for 24 consecutive months prior to the first day of the quarter to be eligible for HOPE Scholarship.
+Students who did not graduate from a Georgia high school must be legal residents of Georgia for 24 consecutive months prior to the first day of the quarter to be eligible for HOPE funds.

 You do not have to be enrolled in a certain number of credit hours to receive HOPE.
 You can be enrolled in one class.